TheLogicMaster/ESP-Smart-Display/README.md

 included images can also be removed in this way.

 ## Credits
-* Small font and weather animations are repurposed from [MorphingClockRemix](https://github.com/lmirel/MorphingClockRemix)
+* Tiny font and weather animations are repurposed from [MorphingClockRemix](https://github.com/lmirel/MorphingClockRemix)
 * BLM and Mario images are from [PxMatrix](https://github.com/2dom/PxMatrix)
 * Gimp header format information is from